About me

 • (Linux bash .sh scripts) - introduced at Cedars-Sinai's high performance computing workshops, but I prefer to use a combination of Linux command line and Perl or Python or R scripts when possible.

-• (MATLAB) - learned in bioinformatics research program, used for mathematical models of disease spread, don't use anymore
+• (MATLAB) - learned in undergraduate bioinformatics research program, used for mathematical models of disease spread, don't use anymore

 • (Pascal) - learned in introduction to programming college course, don't use anymore